Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Follow the canal westwards past Castle Lock.
 From here the mound of Nottingham Castle can be viewed to the right, alas with only a museum on top, not a castle.
 The canal progresses westwards, passing a superstore on the left, before swinging southwards to pass under the A52.
 It continues along a green corridor for a couple of miles, gradually swinging southwestwards and finally meeting the River Trent at Beeston Lock.

-At Beeston Lock there is a marina and facilities including a cafe and a pub, so this makes a fairly good refreshment stop, particularly if the day was as hot as the one when I walked this section.
+At Beeston Lock there is a marina and facilities including a café and a pub, so this makes a fairly good refreshment stop, particularly if the day was as hot as the one when I walked this section.

 From Beeston Lock the path follows the north side of the river as it heads south-westwards on a corridor of land between the River and Attenborough Nature Reserve.
 This is a very scenic section of walk, and good fast progress can be made.
 Unfortunately it is also very popular with cyclists, and there was a couple of times on this section where I was nearly run into by cyclists speeding towards me from behind.
 I find this sort of thing very off-putting and worrying, and I wish more cyclists would either fir their bikes with bells or actually use them.

 After a few miles the river forms a big loop which the path follows.
 As it turns westerly again the Cranfleet canal leads off to the west.
-Leave the Trent and follow the Cranfleet Canal past Cranfleet Lock.
-Shortly after passing under a bridge carrying the main Nottingham and Derby to London railway line you reach Trent Lock, the meeting place of the Rivers Trent and Soar, and of the Cranfleet and Erewash Canals.
+Leave the Trent and follow the short Cranfleet Canal past Cranfleet Lock.
+After passing under a bridge carrying the main Nottingham and Derby to London railway line you reach Trent Lock, the meeting place of the Rivers Trent and Soar, and of the Cranfleet and Erewash Canals.

 At Trent Lock there is another pub, which can be called into before heading north-north-westwards along the Erewash Canal.
 Shortly after you pass under two railway bridges a road bridge is met, which can be climbed up to.
 This is Fields Farm Road, and after turning left along this road it is a five-minute walk to Long Eaton Railway Station.